-Greg Bear, one of the most beloved and prolific science fiction writers of the last 50 years, has passed away at the age of 71.
+Bear, one of the most beloved and prolific science fiction writers of the last 50 years, passed away at the age of 71.
 Bear’s wife, Astrid Bear, confirmed his passing on November 19th.
 Since, an outpouring of grief, love, and remembrance has come from the science fiction world, including legendary SF/F editor Ellen Datlow.
-In addition to his written work, Bear was well-known for his support and knowledge lent to other authors and readers within the close-knit community.
+Bear was well-known for his support and knowledge, which he offered to other authors and readers within the tight-knit community.

-The recipient of two Hugos, four Nebulas, and a host of other awards, Bear penned a dazzling galaxy of short stories and published over thirty novels, including entries in the Star Wars, Star Trek, and Halo literary universes, as well as Isaac Asimov’s Foundation series.
+Many of Bear's novels are sci-fi, but he did sometimes blur the lines into fantasy and horror.
+The recipient of two Hugos, four Nebulas, and a host of other awards, Bear also penned a dazzling galaxy of short stories, including entries in the Star Wars, Star Trek, and Halo literary universes, as well as Isaac Asimov’s Foundation series.

 Bear explored a wide array of concepts in his mesmerizing fiction, from galactic wars and artificial intelligence to the accelerated evolution of Darwin’s Radio and the promise and peril of nanotechnology in Blood Music.
 Throughout, the bestselling author bolstered his stellar narratives with finely researched, true-to-life science—earning comparisons to the hard sci-fi of Arthur C. Clarke.